 Imagine that you’ve begun a new relationship with someone who had recently been divorced.
 The more serious your relationship becomes, the more you’d feel entitled to know why the marriage failed.
 Your partner deserves to know why your relationships didn’t succeed and what part you had in the outcome.
 If cheating is a part of your past that contributed to failed relationships, it shows the mistakes you’ve made.
 You can use these experiences to show your partner and yourself how you’ve grown as a person.

-Knowing that you’ve cheated in the past is an important part of explaining yourself and your life to your partner.
+Knowing that you’ve been cheated in the past is an important part of explaining yourself and your life to your partner.
 It doesn’t define you as a whole, but being open will help you build trust.
 Even though it’s not an easy conversation to have, doing so from the beginning of the relationship is important.

 Relationship experts claim that waiting too long may make you seem as if you’re trying to hide or twist information.
 You may feel as though your partner will judge you as a bad person once you reveal the truth.
 It’s normal to feel this way, but you can’t expect to get to know each other without being upfront.